clark800/lambda-zero/README.md

 That's the whole language!
 Take a look at the [prelude](test/prelude) for more examples.

-# Building and Running
+# Building

-Make sure gcc is installed and run the `make` script.
-The `make` script will only work on systems with bash or compatible shells.
+Make sure gcc and bash are installed and run the `make` script.

-Then you can run `main` by either passing it a script filename on the command line or typing the script on stdin and ending with two Ctrl-D's.

-**Note** *There is no import/include mechanism and the prelude is not included* so to use the prelude you should copy the [prelude](test/prelude) file and add your code to the bottom, then pass this file to `main`.
+# Running

+    echo -n "INPUT" | run SOURCEFILE

+For example, try this sample program that prints out an infinite list of prime
+numbers:

+    echo -n "" | run test/samples/showprimes

+The `run` script prepends the [prelude](test/prelude) to the `SOURCEFILE` and passes the result to `main`.

 # Stability